Though the applicant has lodged amended plans, the critical safety issues have still not been addressed and are the same as before.

-Councillors listened to the community and have voted to defer any approval of the dangerous child care centre on the roundabout of the Central Coast Highway at Wamberal.
+Councillors listened to the community in December and have voted to defer any approval of the dangerous child care centre on the roundabout of the Central Coast Highway at Wamberal.

 They also instructed Council staff to address the incredibly dangerous proposal including the unlawful driveway access.